opae.io¶

 To release the PCIe device from vfio-pci and return it to use with its

-previous driver, the release
+previous driver, the release command option is used.

 opae.io release [-d PCI_ADDR]

-command option reverses the actions of the last
+The release command option reverses the actions of the last

-command, releasing the device from vfio-pci and binding
+init command, releasing the device from vfio-pci and binding

-it to the driver which was bound at the time the init
+it to the driver which was bound at the time the init command

 was issued.

-command option traverses and displays the Device
+The walk command option traverses and displays the Device

 Feature List of the given region.